What is in this leaflet

 This list includes the more common side effects of Hizentra®.
 They are usually mild and often reduce over time.

-- swelling, pain, redness or itching where the injection was given
+- swelling, pain, redness or itching where the infusion was given

 - nausea or vomiting